Barry Penner: Politics

 Penner became known as an advocate for small-hydro, wind power and other alternative energy sources after helping lead unprecedented community opposition in the Fraser Valley to the proposed Sumas Energy 2 power project.

-As an active representative of the community, he also led protests against the NDP Government's decision in 1997 to close the Chilliwack Courthouse.
+He led protests against the New Democratic Party Government's decision in 1997 to close the Chilliwack Courthouse.
 Ultimately, the decision was reversed and a new Courthouse was constructed with the support of the City of Chilliwack.

-Penner also launched a successful effort to raise awareness of a World War I hero, James Richardson, VC who is the only resident of Chilliwack to have been awarded the Victoria Cross (the highest award for bravery in the face of the enemy in the British Commonwealth).
+Penner also launched a successful effort to raise awareness of a World War I hero, James Richardson, VC who is the only resident of Chilliwack to have been awarded the Victoria Cross.
 This culminated in a community effort to build a statue of the young piper on the grounds of Chilliwack's former City Hall.

 Responding to a need for increased road safety, Penner approached the Minister of Transportation to address growing concerns about collisions on Highway 9 near Rosedale.
 This resulted in the first modern roundabout on a BC highway, reducing accidents and injuries.
 Penner also worked with the Minister of Transportation to have the first cable barrier on a major highway in British Columbia installed in the constituency he represented.
-Numerous head-on collisions and possible fatalities have been prevented.

-Penner has served as vice-president and President of the Pacific Northwest Economic Region (PNWER) beginning in June 2001, and for five years was British Columbia's lead representative to the organization which consists of three Provinces, five States and two Territories.
+He was appointed by Premier Gordon Campbell to represent BC at the Pacific Northwest Economic Region in June 2001, and served as the organization's president from 2002 to 2003.
+He also chaired the Government Caucus Committee on Natural Resources, and was a member of the Standing Committee on Crown Corporations.
+He was named parliamentary secretary to government house leader Gary Collins in February 2004, and in that capacity also served as deputy house leader.

+Following his re-election in 2005, he was named to the cabinet as Minister of Environment.
 In June 2007, Penner announced he would continue working as a Minister while receiving treatment for leiomyosarcoma, a rare type of cancer.
+He also served as Minister responsible for Water Stewardship and Sustainable Communities from 2005 to 2008, and Minister Responsible for Climate Action from January to June 2009.

+He stayed on as environment minister after winning re-election in 2009, until being named Minister of Aboriginal Relations and Reconciliation in October 2010.
+He additionally assumed the duties of Attorney General in December 2010 to replace Mike de Jong, who resigned the post to contest the Liberal Party leadership.
+Penner remained as Attorney General after Christy Clark was sworn in as premier in March 2011, but was replaced in the aboriginal portfolio by Mary Polak.

 During his time in provincial politics, Penner was recognized by Vancouver Magazine as one of the 50 most influential people in British Columbia.